ipikuka/recma-mdx-escape-missing-components/README.md

 }
 ```

-Without the `recma-escape-missing-components`, you’d not get any Empty Component definition and default value for the components:
+Without the `recma-mdx-escape-missing-components`, you’d not get any Empty Component definition and default value for the components:

 ```js
 function _createMdxContent(props) {